The Living Bible: Reception

 From the very beginning of its publication, Taylor had assigned the copyright to Tyndale House Foundation, so all of the royalties from sales of The Living Bible were given to charity.

 Criticism

-Michael Marlowe criticized the edition, saying that it was "the dumbing-down of the Biblical text to a grade-school level" done "in keeping with the linguistic and educational trends of the time."
-He adds that "very few scholars have given any encouragement to its [The Living Bible] use, and most have either ignored it or have strictly warned against it."
-Moreover, he claims that the text of The Living Bible contains "venturesome interpretations that no scholar is likely to approve" and that "[i]n several places Taylor brazenly wrests the scripture so as to conform it to Arminian teachings about salvation."
+Reformed writer Michael Marlowe criticized the edition, saying that it was "the dumbing-down of the Biblical text to a grade-school level" done "in keeping with the linguistic and educational trends of the time."
+Marlowe further accused Taylor of "wrest[ing] the scripture so as to conform it to Arminian teachings about salvation."
+Rev. Dr. Raymond Brown noted that there were inaccurate paraphrases, such as the first verse of the Gospel of John, which Taylor paraphrases as "In the beginning was Christ."
+A literal translation of the original Greek is "In the beginning was the Word."

 Textual characteristics

 The Living Bible uses modern language, which made passages understandable to those with weak reading skills, or no previous background in Bible study, and lingual contractions such as "don't" for "do not".

 In the late 1980s, Taylor and his colleagues at Tyndale House Publishers invited a team of 90 Greek and Hebrew scholars to participate in a project of revising the text of The Living Bible.
 After many years of work, the result was an entirely new translation of the Bible.
 It was published in 1996 as the Holy Bible: New Living Translation (NLT).